-The village of Bradfield lies just 7 miles out of Sheffield but is surrounded by beautiful, wild moorland countryside, on the border of the South Yorkshire Peak District.
+The beautiful village of Bradfield lies just 7 miles out of Sheffield but is surrounded by beautiful, wild moorland countryside, on the border of the Peak District National Park in Yorkshire.
 It has the distinction of being the largest civil parish in England, although in fact it is made up of two villages, High Bradfield, which is situated on the hillside, and Low Bradfield, which sits down in the valley alongside the River Loxley.

-High Bradfield is a historic place, dominated by a beautiful Grade I listed church, St Nicholas, built in the 1480s in the Gothic Revival style.
+High Bradfield is a historic place, dominated by the beautiful Grade I listed church of St Nicholas, built in the 1480s in the Gothic Revival style.
 It includes parts of an earlier 12th Century church, and is thought to stand on the site of an even earlier Anglo-Saxon place of worship.

 The village today is a picturesque place, perfect for a day out.
 High Bradfield boasts some notable old buildings, including the original parish workhouse.
 This was operational as a workhouse from 1759 to 1847, but in the 1870s was converted into private homes.
 There is also a Grade II listed building known as The Old Post Office, built in 1835 of local gritstone with a slate roof.